'Summer 21 is burning'

 Skelf is a virtual project space, accessible to anyone, everywhere.

-by Corali is the first piece in a new collection of themed exhibitions on Skelf.
-Each season, comprising of four new virtual exhibitions and a podcast released over a six-month period, will explore themes that feel incompatible with an online experience- firstly ‘Movement’ opening in May 2021, then ‘Gesture’ in October 2021 and finally ‘Touch’ in April 2022.
+This is the fourth and final work in our 'Movement' season.
+Each season (comprising of four new virtual exhibitions and a podcast released over a six-month period) will explore themes that feel incompatible with an online experience- firstly ‘Movement’ which began in May 2021, then ‘Gesture’ in October 2021 and finally ‘Touch’ in April 2022.

 Existing entirely online since 2016, we have presented work by over 120 artists and writers on our virtual platform.
 You can view these works in our archive.
 This project is supported using public funding by Arts Council England.